helenhanks/Robotany/README.md

 * Length of cable suitable for carrying 12V from where the pi will be located to the solendoid valve
 <img src = "images/12v_cable.jpg" width = 200>

-* Weather resistant mains power socket with at least two outlets
+* Weather resistant mains power outlet with at least two outlets
 <img src = "images/power_outlet.jpg" width = 200>

+* Wall box for power outlet above
 <img src = "images/wall_box.jpg" width = 200>

 * Mains cable and plug suitable for use outdoors